 Many Kiwis dream about owning their own home, but not everyone dreams of their first home purchase being an existing property.
 It is becoming an increasingly popular option for first home buyers to have their sights set on purchasing land and building.
-Luckily, KiwiSaver includes land purchases in the First Home Withdrawal scheme, meaning you can still use your KiwiSaver to help you get on the property ladder even if you are planning to buy land.
+Luckily, KiwiSaver includes land purchases in the First Home Withdrawal scheme, meaning you can still use your KiwiSaver account to help you get on the property ladder even if you are planning to buy land.

-However, there is a lot to consider if you plan to use your KiwiSaver to help purchase your first home.
-It’s important you understand the eligibility criteria for who can withdraw and know the conditions of buying land using KiwiSaver.
+However, there is a lot to consider if you plan to use your KiwiSaver investment to help purchase your first home.
+It’s important you understand the eligibility criteria for who can withdraw and know the conditions of buying land using KiwiSaver funds.
 Additionally, you should be aware of the extra incentives available to first home buyers and what you can do to make sure you are optimising your KiwiSaver investment.

 Am I eligible for KiwiSaver's First Home withdrawal?